-G1: All reasonable steps must be taken to ensure the activity complies with the eligibility criteria.

-G2: The activity must be undertaken in accordance with written procedures that:
+- G1: All reasonable steps must be taken to ensure the activity complies with the eligibility criteria. - G2: The activity must be undertaken in accordance with written procedures that:

-- identify potential risks to the environment from the activity during routine operations and emergencies - · establish control measures that minimise the potential for environmental harm - ensure plant and equipment is maintained and operated in proper and effective condition - ensure that staff are trained and aware of their obligations under the Environmental Protection Act 1994 - ensure that reviews of environmental performance are undertaken at least annually.
+identify potential risks to the environment from the activity during routine operations and emergencies establish control measures that minimise the potential for environmental harm ensure plant and equipment is maintained and operated in proper and effective condition ensure that staff are trained and aware of their obligations under the Environmental Protection Act 1994 ensure that reviews of environmental performance are undertaken at least annually.

-G3: The activity must not cause environmental nuisance at a nuisance sensitive place.

-G4: Storage of chemicals and fuels in bulk or in containers of greater than 15 litres must be within a secondary containment system and releases from the containment system controlled in a manner that prevents environmental harm.
+- G3: The activity must not cause environmental nuisance at a nuisance sensitive place. - G4: All documents and records of monitoring required by conditions of this authority must be kept for at least five years. - G5: Storage of chemicals and fuels in bulk or in containers of greater than 15 litres must be within a secondary containment system and releases controlled in a manner that prevents environmental harm.